arcadiapage/arcadiapage.github.io/_drafts/what-is-writing-style.md

 Don't be surprised if your natural writing voice is a little different from your daily speaking voice, especially if you're an introvert.
 I find that my writing voice has more impact and presence than my speaking voice.

-As a side-note, sharing your work with kind friends or an online audience can also help you to hone in on your writing style through feedback.
+As a side-note, sharing your work with kind friends or a supportive online audience can also help you to hone in on your writing style through feedback.

 I hope this short post helps you on your journey to finding your writing identity!
+I wish it could have been longer, but really, the subject of writing style isn't as complex as people make it to be.

 And if you would like to work with me, [please click here for more information about my 1-on-1 Writing Workshop.](https://payhip.com/b/9pD0)